nosana-ci/docs.nosana.io/docs/nosana/testnet.md

 [comment]: <> (add link to google forms)

 ## Airdrop

 Because the Testnet ledger can be reset.
 Tokens are distributed via Airdrop on [Solana Mainnet](https://docs.solana.com/clusters#mainnet-beta), on a frequent basis.
 <strong>{{ $var.ticker }}</strong> tokens from the Airdrop will be programmatically locked
 up until the official token release.
 Participants will not be able trade, sell, or otherwise move <strong>{{ $var.ticker }}</strong> tokens received in connection with the Testnet Program, up until the official token release and exchange listings.

 ### Open source projects

 Open source software projects are Incentivized based on their Nosana network usage.
 In other words, participants will receive tokens for running pipelines.
 All participant will receive a limited amount of Testnet tokens.
 These tokens can only be used to run Nosana pipelines, and cannot be traded.
 The address on Testnet will be different from the actual <strong>{{ $var.ticker }}</strong> token on Mainnet, hence the Mainnet tokens will be sent via Airdrop to participants registered Mainnet address.

 $\sum_{os} NOS_{airdrop} = NOS_{jobs} \forall n \in \mathbb N_{pipelines}$

-::: tip Rewards
+::: tip
 Participants will receive tokens for running free pipelines !
 :::

 ### Nodes